Go to the Nature Institute’s home page

 5. Toward the end of the Human Genome Project in 2000, according to a report in Nature, “geneticists were running a sweepstake on how many genes humans have, and wagers ranged from tens of thousands to hundreds of thousands.
 Almost two decades later, scientists armed with real data still can’t agree on the number”.
 Current estimates tend to run between 19,000 and 22,000, but recent criticisms “underscore just how difficult it is to identify new genes, or even to define what a gene is” (Willyard 2018).

 7. To get more specific about it, think of it this way.
 If, taking a double-stranded rope in hand, you insert a pencil between the strands and force it in one direction along the rope, you will find the strands winding ever more tightly ahead of the pencil’s motion and unwinding behind.
-An RNA polymerase, which must separate the two strands of DNA as it transcribes a gene, can in the right circumstances have an effect rather like the pencil: it will cause what is called “negative supercoiling” (loosening of the double helix spiral) behind itself, and “positive supercoiling” ahead.
+An RNA polymerase, which must separate the two strands of DNA as it transcribes a gene, can in the right circumstances have an effect rather like the pencil: it will cause negative supercoiling (loosening of the double helix spiral) behind itself, and positive supercoiling ahead.
 And if, say, negative supercoiling has already occurred in the region being transcribed, the polymerase will find it much easier to separate the two strands and do its work.
 So in this way the variations in coiling along the length of a chromosome either encourage or discourage the transcription of particular genes.

-8. To get a rough sense merely for the number of significant variations in DNA double helix conformation and the kind of effect they can have, here is a statement enumerating such variations and their bearing on a single regulatory feature, namely, the position of certain nucleosomes (which themselves play a key role in regulation of gene expression).
+8. To get a rough sense merely for the number of significant variations in DNA double helix conformation and the kind of effect they can have, here is a statement enumerating such variations and their bearing on a single regulatory feature, namely, the position of certain nucleosomes (referred to as “variant –1 nucleosomes”, which themselves play a key role in regulation of gene expression).
 There is no need to understand the different technical terms in order to get a feel for the complexity of the sculptural details of any particular stretch of DNA, and the kind of role these details can play in relation to gene expression.

-Variant –1 nucleosomes exhibited a preference for sequences with altered features such as propeller twist, opening, electrostatic potential, minor groove width, rise, stagger, helix twist, and shear and roll.
-Variant –1 nucleosomes that shifted downstream in KDM5B-depleted ES cells preferred sequences with increased propeller twist, opening, electrostatic potential, stagger, minor groove width, rise, and buckle, while –1 variant nucleosomes that shifted upstream preferred sequences with decreased propeller twist, opening, electrostatic potential, stagger, minor groove width, rise, and buckle … Combined, these findings suggest that DNA shape predicts sequence preferences of canonical nucleosomes and variant nucleosomes.
+Variant –1 nucleosomes [that is, nucleosomes at the places on DNA where gene transcription starts] exhibited a preference for sequences with altered features such as propeller twist, opening, electrostatic potential, minor groove width, rise, stagger, helix twist, and shear and roll.
+Variant –1 nucleosomes that shifted downstream in KDM5B-depleted ES [embryonic stem] cells preferred sequences with increased propeller twist, opening, electrostatic potential, stagger, minor groove width, rise, and buckle, while –1 variant nucleosomes that shifted upstream preferred sequences with decreased propeller twist, opening, electrostatic potential, stagger, minor groove width, rise, and buckle … Combined, these findings suggest that DNA shape predicts sequence preferences of canonical nucleosomes and variant nucleosomes.
 These results also suggest that histone DNA binding patterns such as bending or electrostatic interactions may be influenced by posttranslational modifications such as H3K4 methylation (Kurup, Campeanu and Kidder 2019).

 Tags: chromosome/dynamics; chromosome/in 3D space; gene regulation; genome/organization